numan2011/numan2011/README.md

-Hi there, I’m Numan!
+Hi there,

-13 y/o developer with a passion for building cool stuff
+ im a developer with a passion for building cool stuff

 Welcome to my GitHub!
 I’m a self-taught developer who loves experimenting with web development, scripting, and full-stack projects.
 Even though I’m only 13, I’ve already spent a lot of time coding and learning new technologies, and I’m always working on something new!